@ibnlanre/portal

 console.log(counterStore.value.$get()); // 0

-allows you to define functions within your store that can be used as React custom hooks.
-This powerful feature enables you to co-locate complex, stateful logic—including side effects managed by useEffect
+`@ibnlanre/portal` allows you to define functions within your store that can be used as React custom hooks.
+This powerful feature enables you to co-locate complex, stateful logic—including side effects managed by `useEffect` or component-level state from `useState` directly with the store it relates to.

 To create an action that functions as a hook, simply follow React's convention: